wp-plugins/frontier-post/readme.txt

 == Changelog ==

 = Planned =

+= 2.0.6 =
+* Images was not prperly attached to post, fixed
+* Featured image need the post to be saved once to work, fixed
+* User still needs to press save to view featured image

 = 2.0.5 =
 * Wordcount added (TinyMCE plugin, you need to enable custom editor buttons)